CyVerse-learning-materials/learning-materials-home/docs/ds/quick-data-share.md

 [de]: ../assets/de/logos/deIcon.svg
 [data]: ../assets/de/menu_items/dataIcon.svg

 !!!
-Note
-    This quickstart is focused on using the Discovery Environment to upload your data.
-    For more information on alternative methods for data management, please refer to the [Manage Your Data](index.md) section or the [Data Sharing](share.md) page.
+Note " This quickstart is focused on using the Discovery Environment to upload your data.
+For more information on alternative methods for data management, please refer to the [Manage Your Data](index.md) section or the [Data Sharing](share.md) page."

 1. Log into the [![de]{width="25"} Discovery Environment](https://de.cyverse.org){target=_blank}.